Skip to content

 • Concord (population over 120,000): Located about 30 miles east of San Francisco, Concord offers a historic downtown area and housing options that range from urban condos to detached suburban homes.

-• Richmond (population around 110,000): A waterfront city with a rich industrial history and a growing arts scene.
+• Richmond (population around 110,000): A waterfront city with an industrial history and a growing arts scene.
 Located along the northeastern shores of the San Francisco Bay, Richmond is considered by some to be an up-and-coming destination in the East Bay.
 Check out our Richmond buyer’s guide.

 • Antioch (population over 110,000): A diverse and affordable city in the East Bay’s northeastern corner, offering a suburban feel with easy access to nature along the Delta shoreline.